Making Sense of Sports Betting

 Straight Bets are wagers that are made against the spread.
 The spread, or line, is a number assigned by the bookmakers which handicaps one team and favours another.
 For example, in any sports league, when two teams play each other, one is perceived as being more likely to win.
 To make wagering on the underdog desirable, bookmakers will give them additional points.
 To determine who wins against the spread, the line is either added or subtracted from a team’s final score.
 This is the most common type of bet in sports.

 Proposition bets are wagers made on a very specific outcome of a match.
-Examples include predicting the number of boundaries a batsman will achieve or whether a player will score in a rugby game.
+Examples include predicting the number of boundaries a batsman will achieve or whether a player will score in a rugby game in accordance with NRL Premiership odds.

 Parlays involve multiple bets and will reward a successful punter with a large pay-out.
 For example, a punter could include four different wagers in a four-team parlay, whereby he is wagering that all four bets will win.
 If any of the four bets fails to cover, the punter loses the parlay, but if all four bets win, the bettor receives a substantially higher pay out than if he made the four wagers separately.